 Free Radar scan vs SEO audit for UAE websites

-A free Radar scan gives UAE teams a quick structural view of a website: pages, hubs, leaf pages, crawl depth, orphan-page signals, and an overall score or grade.
+A free Radar scan gives you a quick structural snapshot of a UAE website.
+It shows page volume, hub-and-leaf distribution, depth signals, and an overall score or grade.

 In brief